oswaldobapvicjr/jep-data-extension/README.md

-### Example 2: comparing dates using the `ExtendedExpressionEvaluatorFacade`
+### Example 2: comparing dates using the `ExpressionEvaluatorFacade`

-The `ExtendedExpressionEvaluatorFacade` is a convenient object to quickly parse a single expression.
+The `ExpressionEvaluatorFacade` is a convenient object to quickly parse a single expression.
 A single call to the `evaluate` method will create a new evaluation context and return the expression result directly.
 It accepts a map with initial variables for use in the operation.

 1. Put your source variables in a map: